 Nov.
 14, 2021: Colombian Defense Minister Diego Molano announced that authorities had detained and deported two Hezbollah-linked operatives planning to commit unspecified criminal acts.
 The deportations had occurred in September 2021.

 Military intelligence later said that Hezbollah was surveilling Israeli and American businessmen in Colombia and U.S. diplomats in Bogotá.
 One target for assassination, a former Israeli intelligence officer, was reportedly evacuated to Tel Aviv.
+Israeli media reported that Iran's Qods Force, not Hezbollah, was responsible for the plot.

 Nov.
 28, 2021: An Iranian man, Mohammed Saeid Golabi, was arrested by Kenyan authorities for allegedly planning attacks against both Israeli and Kenyan individuals.
 “We have enough reason to believe that he has been working with those terror groups,” an officer from Kenya’s anti-terrorism police unit said.